magnusmartin85/pure-js-lightbox/readme.md

 # Vanilla JavaScript Lightbox

 > Simple, lightweight and pure JavaScript lightbox.

 ## Simple

-1. Add script tag in the end of the body:
+1. Add script tag right before closing body tag:
    `<script async src="js/lightbox.js"></script>`

-2. Add css tag in head of file:
+2. Add css tag in head:
    `<link rel="stylesheet" href="css/lightbox.css">`

 3. Add class `preview-image` to your images.

 ## Lightweight

-Minified js-file is about 16kb.
-Minified css-file is about 7kb.
+JavaScript: ~16kb.
+CSS: ~7kb.

 ## Installation

 For installation cd into the project root and run `npm install`.

 ## Development

 To serve on localhost run `gulp` on the command line.

 ## Build

 For a production build run `gulp build` on the command line.
 This will generate a `dist` directory with minified and unminified css and js files.
 Images are being optimized and resized

 ```
 dist